Governance

 Parent Governor (Chair)

 Paola Wilson campaigned for the successful opening of Haberdashers’ Aske’s Borough Academy.
 From 1995 to 2010 she worked as a barrister, specialising principally in criminal and human rights public law.
-She liaises on a voluntary basis with parents and carers on local issues pertaining to community and youth projects.
+She liaises voluntarily with parents and carers on local issues about community and youth projects.

 Michael Eggleton